sympodius/haiverin.scot/content/tech/why-i-built-this-website-in-hugo/index.md

 title: 'Why I Built This Website in Hugo'
 date: 2017-11-16T10:30:00+00:00
 author: John Urquhart Ferguson
-description: A description of different types of website creation methods, and why the author chose static site generators, and Hugo in particular, to create this site.
+description: A description of different types of website creation methods, and why the author chose static site generators (and Hugo in particular) to create this site.
 summary: Fast, cheap, and powerful.
 readingEase: 10th to 12th Graders
 gradeLevel: 12